Ed Policy Associates

 Aaron Entzminger is a fourth-year undergraduate pursuing a B.S.
 Ed in Youth & Social Innovation in the School of Education and Human Development as well as a B.A. in Environmental Science in the College of Arts and Sciences.
 After finishing his undergraduate degrees, he is interested in working in education policy and innovative curriculum development surrounding both racial equity and sustainability.
 His research in the EPA program will be focusing on the varying impacts of Covid-19 on students and teachers in Virginia school districts.
 Around Grounds, Aaron is involved in Phi Sigma Pi Co-Ed Honor Fraternity, the Cavalier Marching Band, and the OAAA Peer Advising Program.
 During his free time, he enjoys spending time with friends and family, all things culinary, and catching up on his favorite TV shows.
 Aaron is very excited to work with Dr. Luke Miller and Dr. Beth Schueler.

-Leona is a fourth year from King George, Virginia pursuing a B.A. in Sociology and minors in both Data Analytics and Public Policy and Leadership.
-She has a passion for crafting data-driven solutions to interpersonal and social problems, and appreciates the interdisciplinary approach to addressing these issues provided by her coursework.
-She’s particularly interested in how this approach can impact education in the United States, and hopes to pursue a Masters in Data Science after completing her undergraduate education so that she can further develop her skills of using data to investigate potential improvements in the equity and accessibility of quality education.
+Leona is a fourth year student from King George, Virginia pursuing a B.A. in Sociology and minors in Data Analytics and Public Policy and Leadership.
+She’s interested in how the interdisciplinary approach to research she's developed through her coursework can impact education in the United States, and hopes to pursue a Masters in Data Science after completing her undergraduate education so that she can further develop her skills of using data to investigate potential improvements in the equity and accessibility of quality education.
+Leona is excited to work under the direction of Dr. Daniel Player throughout the next year to gain further experience in this field of research.
+In her spare time at the university, Leona is a tour guide for the University Guide Service, a counselor for Camp Kesem at UVA, and a member of the First Year Players theatrical group.

 Janaria Lickey is a fourth year from Hampton, Virginia pursuing a B.S.Ed. in Speech Communication Disorders.
 On Grounds, she serves as a student ambassador for the School of Education and Human Development and is a mentor with My Sister’s Keeper.
 Janaria is passionate about the equalization of educational opportunities and she is ecstatic to be working with Dr. Jason Downer on the RULER Evaluation project.
 After graduation, she plans to pursue a master’s degree in speech-language pathology and to serve as a speech-language pathologist in a K-12 setting.
 She looks forward to working at the intersection of education and healthcare.